ToxicFrog/doomrl-server/README.md

 ### Configuration

 In the config files that ship with doomrl-server, subtitle support, if available, is activated via the `DeafMode` setting (by analogy to `ColorBlindMode`).
-Setting it to `"raw"` or `"symbolic"` will enable different representations of sound.
+Setting it to `"raw"`, `"symbolic"`, or `"plain-symbolic"` will enable different representations of sound.
 Setting it to `"default"` will select the default setting for this server.
 Any other value will disable subtitles.

 To change the default setting for new users, edit `user.lua`.
 To change the default setting for this server (i.e. what users get when they select `"default"`), edit `soundcc.lua`.